Glossary of Terms

 Scenic Artist

-A highly skilled artist, capable of painting a variety of simulated and faux finishes on a wide range of surfaces to achieve the required illusion necessary for the shot.
+The Scenic Artist is a highly skilled artist, capable of painting a variety of simulated and faux finishes on a wide range of surfaces to achieve the required illusion necessary for the shot.

 Script Supervisor